Someone has to be the designated driver, which can mean feeling left out - but it doesn't have to!

 Kopparberg Non-Alcoholic

 If you’re a fan of Sweden’s fruity ciders, you’re in luck: three of Kopparberg’s tasty flavours are available as non-alcoholic options.
-Choose from strawberry and lime, mixed fruit, or pear.
-You’ll struggle to taste the difference between the alcohol-free version and the original, and it’s perfect served over ice and fruit.

-Many pubs and bars serve Kopparberg Non Alcoholic beverages, and you can also buy them in either cans or bottles from most leading supermarkets.
+You can also buy them in either cans or bottles from most leading supermarkets.

-Mocktail Recipes As Good As The Real Thing
+Mocktail Recipes as Good as the Real Thing

-If you’re a cocktail fan, the options are endless.
-The majority of bars and restaurants have a mocktail menu, and if not, ask the bartender if they mind whipping you up something.
+The majority of bars and restaurants have a mocktail menu - and if not, you can ask the bartender if they wouldn't mind whipping you up something non-alcoholic.

 Passionfruit and Elderflower Spritz

-This passionfruit and elderflower spritz is an elegant and fizzy tipple which is both fruity and floral.
-Serve in a champagne flute with passionfruit seeds for a beautiful, alcohol-free option.
+A passionfruit and elderflower spritz is an elegant and fizzy tipple which is both fruity and floral.

 Find the recipe here on BBC Good Food.